mako-framework/docs/03_databases/03_orm.md

 | Custom            | ORM::PRIMARY_KEY_TYPE_CUSTOM       |
 | None              | ORM::PRIMARY_KEY_TYPE_NONE         |

 > If you choose to use your own custom key generator then you'll have to implement the ```generatePrimaryKey``` method in your model class.
+You must also make sure that the generated value is unique.

 --------------------------------------------------------